EstebanGameDevelopment/storybookeditor/README.md

 ```
 self.stability_config = 'USER_YOUR_OWN_STABILITY_AI_API_KEY'
 ```
-- **2. Sceneario** If you want to use the character portrait generation you will have to create an account with Scenario provider and copy it here:
+- **2. Scenario:** If you want to use the character portrait generation you will have to create an account with Scenario provider and copy it here:
 ```
-self.scenario_config = 'USER_YOUR_OWN_SCENEARIO_AI_API_KEY'
+self.scenario_config = 'USER_YOUR_OWN_SCENARIO_AI_API_KEY'
 ```

 ### 5. The most basic set up: LLM Providers